Can Your Stockbroker or Financial Advisor Steal From You?

 First, in many broker theft cases, the broker solicits his or her customers to purchase some type of investment, or engage in some type of business dealings, that requires them writing a check.
 The check could be made out to the broker or some entity that the broker controls.
 Instead of using the customer’s money for a legitimate investment or business deal, the broker diverts the money for his or her own personal use.

-Second, brokers who set out to steal from their clients often do so simply by making unauthorized withdrawals from their customers’ investment accounts, either through forgeries, misrepresentations, or some other method of concealment that works for a period of time.
+Second, brokers who set out to steal from their clients often do so simply by making unauthorized withdrawals from their customers’ investment accounts, either through forgeries, misrepresentations, or some other method of concealment such as churning that works for a period of time.

 The best thing an investor can do to protect him or herself from broker theft is to be aware of common fraud tactics and to watch out for the recognized “red flags.”
 Never, ever hand your broker a check payable directly to the broker or his or her own company.
 You should send your money to the institution that is going to take custody of your money, rather than the person who is selling you the investments.